-Talen Energy (NYSE: TLN) and private equity investor Riverstone Holdings LLC, which first announced this deal on June 3, applied July 15 with the Federal Energy Regulatory Commission for approval for Riverstone to buy out the public stock float of Talen, giving Riverstone full control of Talen.
+Talen Energy and private equity investor Riverstone Holdings, which first announced this deal on June 3, applied July 15 with the Federal Energy Regulatory Commission for approval for Riverstone to buy out the public stock float of Talen, giving Riverstone full control of Talen.

-The application was from Raven Power Holdings LLC, C/R Energy Jade LLC and Sapphire Power Holdings LLC (collectively called the “RJS Entities”), and Talen Energy on behalf of itself and its public utility subsidiaries.
+The application was from Raven Power Holdings C/R Energy Jade and Sapphire Power Holdings (collectively called the “RJS Entities”), and Talen Energy on behalf of itself and its public utility subsidiaries.